 Children from Prior Marriages

 Jeff and Sandy met and married in their 50s.
 They both have children from prior marriages.
 During the marriage, they save, invest wisely and their estate grows.
 They always intended that their wealth be split between both of their sets of children.
 Sandy passes first, leaving everything to Jeff.
-Jeff’s estate plan, which hadn’t been updated in years, leaves everything to his own children.
+Jeff’s estate plan, which had not been updated in years, leaves everything to his own children.
 Sandy’s children are effectively disinherited.
-Or, maybe the two of you updated your planning together, so that after your both gone the estate is supposed to be divided between your and your spouse's children.
+Or, maybe the two of you updated your planning together, so that after your both gone the estate is supposed to be divided between your children and your spouse's children.
 Well, if you leave everything outright to your spouse, then your spouse can also still update his or her will after you're gone.
 We've seen it happen time and time again--eventually the surviving spouse and your children will grow apart (or maybe they never even got along that well to begin with), and at some point, your surviving spouse may eventually decide that your children don't need or deserve it so your surviving spouse will update his or her estate plan to leave everything only to their own children and your children wind up disinherited.

 Big Spender Spouse